 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent Rho kinase (ROCK) inhibitor (IC50 values are 1.6 and 4 nM for recombinant human ROCK1 and ROCK2 respectively).
+GSK 269962 is a potent Rho kinase (ROCK) inhibitor (IC50 values are 1.6 and 4 nM for recombinant human ROCK1 and ROCK2 respectively).
 Displays greater than 30-fold selectivity for ROCK against a panel of serine/threonine kinases.
 Induces vasorelaxation in preconstricted rat aorta (IC50 = 35 nM); lowers blood pressure in a rat model of hypertension.

 Sold for research purposes under agreement from GlaxoSmithKline.

 Technical Data for GSK 269962

 |Storage||Store at +4°C|